Zeina Toukan

 Zeina Toukan is the Jordanian Minister of Planning and International Cooperation.
 She was appointed as minister on 27 October 2022.

 Education

 Toukan holds a Bachelor of Economics from the American University in Cairo and a Master of Development Economics from the SOAS University of London.

+Career

+In 2007, Toukan was the Director of International Cooperation at the Ministry of Planning.
+In 2008, she was Project Manager at the EU Programme Management Office.
+From 2017 to 2020, Toukan served as Secretary General of the Ministry of Planning and International Cooperation.

+From August until October 2022, she worked as Advisor of Economic Affairs and Director of Economic Policies Directorate at King Abdullah II Office.